Application Process

 If you are not an EU-citizen, you will need a visa to teach English in Spain.
 However, if you are an EU-citizen, you won’t have to apply for a visa to enter Spain and the EU.

 If you are not an Eu-citizen, you will require a Spanish Student Visa, which will allow you to teach English in Spain with the program.
-As part of the program, we will guide you through the entire visa process, we will schedule and/or confirm your visa appointment with the Spanish Consulate if allowed, or guide you through the process depending on Consular requirements for visa applicants.
+As part of the program, we will guide you through the entire visa process, as well as visa appointment booking support.
 We will be there in case you have any questions or hiccups.

 You will have to apply for the visa physically in your home country.
 For example, if you are American, you will have to apply for the visa in the United States at the Spanish Consulate that oversees your state.
 If you are Canadian, you will have to apply for the visa in the Canada at the Spanish Consulate that oversees your province.